DavidCEllis/ducktools-env/README.md

 ### Shiv ###

 `shiv` allows you to bundle zipapps with C extensions, but doesn't provide for any `online` installs and will extract everything into one `~/.shiv` directory unless otherwise specified.
+At the time of writing support for using inline script metadata has not yet been merged but there is a PR to add support.

-`ducktools-env` will create a separate environment for each unique set of requirements for temporary environments by matching specification.
+`ducktools-env` creates and manages virtual environments for each unique set of script requirements.
+These are kept in more platform specific directories documented earlier in the readme.

-### PEX ###
+### Pex ###

-`pex` provides an assortment of related tools for developers alongside a `.pex` bundler.
+`Pex` provides an assortment of related tools for developers alongside a `.pex` bundler.
-It doesn't (to my knowledge) have support for inline script metadata and it makes `.pex` files instead of `.pyz` files.
+It has (undocumented) support for inline script metadata for building its archives and will bundle dependencies including C extensions inside the archive, with the option to also include a Python runtime.
+It does not support `online` installs, so archives may be platform dependent.

 ### PyInstaller ###